+Trust is fundamental

-- "Trust is fundamental.
-The success of the digital economy ultimately relies on individuals and organizations trusting computing technology and trusting the organizations that provide products and services and that collect and retain data.
-That trust is less sturdy than it was several years ago because of incidents and successful breaches that have given rise to fears that corporate and personal data are being compromised and misused." - In February 2016, President Obama established the Commission with Executive Order 13718.
-Commission published its report on Dec.
-1,2016, with recommendations to strengthen cybersecurity in public/private sectors.
+- The success of the digital economy relies on - individuals and organizations trusting computing technology and, - trusting the organizations that provide products and services and, - trusting the organizations that collect and retain data. - Recent incidents and breaches have weakened this trust. - Concerns over misuse and compromise of corporate and personal data. - Formation and Impact of the Cybersecurity Commission - Established by President Obama in Feb.
+2016 via Executive Order 13718. - Commission released its report on December 1, 2016. - Recommendations aim to enhance cybersecurity across public and private sectors.